 Once site-specific data on the technologies revealed by the cube have been collected and analyzed, a decision has to be made about which remedy to pursue (assuming that more than one possibility exists after Step 4).
 One approach to reaching this decision in a systematic way is by constructing a matrix of objectives vs. candidate technologies, as shown in Table 6-1.
 Technologies that were identified using the cube are listed in the vertical column, and functional objectives are listed across the top of the matrix.
 Each intersection represents the ability of a particular technology to meet a particular objective.
 The entries used in the matrix should be informed primarily by the site-specific evaluation exercise discussed above.
-All of the entries in a given row should be done-that is, qualitatively, via simple addition, or using weighted combination rules-is not specified here).
+All of the entries in a given row should be considered to give a total rating for each technology (although how this should be done-that is, qualitatively, via simple addition, or using weighted combination rules-is not specified here).
 The two or three highest-rated technologies are considered the leading candidates for the remedial action.
 Creation and use of this matrix should involve all stakeholders and it should be well documented.